 When ready for a final inspection, please contact Building Inspection Services.

-Development Permits & Development Cost Charges
+Development Permits and Development Cost Charges

 Development Cost Charges may be imposed prior to the issuance of a building permit.
 Please refer to Development Cost Charges Bylaw No. 516.